mtask/CollectiFOR/collect/README.md

 * **SSH:**

+Only capture method "dd" supported.

 ```
 ./dist/collect -c config.yaml --capture -d "/dev/vda" -dh "user@ip"
 ```

+Note that with remote ssh usage the module requires ssh key authentication, root login or passwordless sudo, and it skips host key verification.

 * **Local:**

+Capture methods "dd" or "e01" are supported.

 ```
 ./dist/collect -c config.yaml --capture -d "/dev/sda" -dh "localhost"
 ```

-Module requires `pv` on the local system and `dd` on remote system.
-Note that with remote ssh usage the module requires ssh key authentication, root login or passwordless sudo, and it skips host key verification.
+Module requires `pv` on the local system and `dd` on remote system when capture method is "dd".
+With "e01" `ewfacquire` is required.

 ### Capture module | network